- W.A. Franke College of Forestry and Conservation

 Wildlife Biology Internships (WILD 398)

 Internships allow you to get hands-on experience in wildlife biology.
 WILD 398 also fulfills the experiential learning requirement in the Wildlife Biology Program.
-Internships can be things such as working for Montana Fish, Wildlife and Parks, or working or volunteering as a research or field assistant on a wildlife project.
+Internships can be things such as working with state or federal wildlife agencies, non-governmental agencies, or working or volunteering as a research or field assistant on a wildlife project.
 See page 2 for the sorts of activities you might consider for an internship.

 Procedure for enrollment